 The Company has consistently declared and paid out annual dividend of above 40.0% of the Group's net profit over the past ten (10) years.
-For FY2019, the Company has declared four (4) single tier interim dividends totalling 5.5 sen with total payout amount of RM17.4 million.
-This represents approximately 81.1% of the Group's net profit and has exceeded the Group's commitment to pay out at least 40.0% of its annual net profit to reward our shareholders for the trust and faith they have placed with the Company.
+For FY2020, the Company has declared four (4) single tier interim dividends totalling to 5.5 sen with total payout amount of RM17.4 million which was approximately 105.9% of the Group's net profit.
+The dividends declared have exceeded the Group's commitment to pay out at least 40.0% of its annual net profit to reward our shareholders for the trust and faith they have placed with the Company.